 If one attempts to place a Discus in an uncycled tank, they will always die.
 Some fish can survive a “fish-in” cycle, but a Discus is not one of these.
 Any level of ammonia or nitrite will result in their death.

-Nitrate is less of an issue and generally only causes long term damage, unless you are keeping sensitive fish like Discus.
+Nitrate is less of an issue and generally only causes long-term damage, unless you are keeping sensitive fish like Discus.
 Levels below 20ppm are safe for sensitive fish, but even 0.25ppm of ammonia or nitrite is toxic and can be lethal to Discus.

 There are two reasons that ammonia and nitrite are incredibly harmful to Discus: the first is that Discus are extremely sensitive, but the second is that these compounds increase in toxicity as the temperature increases.
-Therefore, the high temperature that Discus require make these compounds lethal.
+Therefore, the high temperature that Discus require makes these compounds lethal.